First, a question (or two)!

 ALL OF IT.

-Well, if any flux impacts one person on a team, it could, abstractly, influence the other team members, right?
+Well, let’s consider that if any (positive or negative) flux impacts one person on a team, it could “abstractly” influence the other team members, right?

-Of course, a positive vs. negative approach is better regarding change management.
-However, what if management never built meaningful relationships with their employees?
+Of course, using a positive vs. negative approach is better regarding change management.
+Do the same rules apply regarding digital transformation projects (I will answer below or read about the basics of DX)?
+Or, where I’m headed with this — what if management never built meaningful working relationships with their employees in the first place?

 Think about it.
-How do we develop friendships and relationships in our “real lives?”
+Hint: how do we develop friendships and relationships in our “real lives?”

-Do we just “keep things positive” and “remain optimistic” that the person we just met will like us without any effort?
+Do we solely (or soullessly) “keep things positive” and “remain optimistic” that people we meet will, without hesitation, communicate openly, listen, AND trust us without any effort at all?

 Of course not.